-When a formal complaint of sexual misconduct is filed with the University, a prompt, fair, and impartial investigation and complaint resolution process is conducted in a reasonable time frame given the circumstances of the specific case.
+When a formal complaint of sexual misconduct is filed with the University, a prompt, fair, and impartial investigation and complaint resolution process is conducted in a reasonable timeframe given the circumstances of the specific case.
 This includes the following rights to all parties:

-- To be conducted by officials who are properly trained annually on issues related to sexual misconduct and how to conduct an investigation at all stages of the complaint resolution process. - To be accompanied by an advisor during all proceedings, investigation meetings, or related meetings.
+- To be conducted by officials who are properly trained annually on issues related to sexual misconduct and how to conduct an investigation at all stages of the complaint resolution process. - ☐ To be accompanied by an advisor during all proceedings, investigation meetings, or related meetings.
 The role of any advisor is explained in the Discrimination, Harassment, and Sexual Misconduct Policy. - Each party will be simultaneously notified in writing of the outcome and results of any disciplinary proceedings, as well as the equal right to appeal the outcome of any disciplinary proceedings.

 The procedures applied depend on the association of the individual accused of sexual misconduct, as well as whether the complaint meets the initial criteria of a Title IX complaint.
 Procedures can be found in the University's Discrimination, Harassment, and Sexual Misconduct Policy, and at StopSexualViolence.iu.edu.
 Individuals found responsible through these processes by a preponderance of the evidence for engaging in sexual misconduct will be sanctioned.
-Sanctions for sexual misconduct violations may include, but are not limited to, separation from the university, including suspension, expulsion, or termination.
+Sanctions for sexual misconduct violations may include, but are not limited to constrain from the university including supportion, expulsion, or termination.
+Other protective limited to, separation from the university, including suspension, expulsion, or termination.
 Other protective measures may include separating the parties, placing limitations on contact between the parties, or making alternative living, class-placement, or workplace arrangements.